By: Team Plan²travel Since: Sep 2019 Licence: MIT

 3.3.1.
 Implementation

-is formed from the existing activities within the schedule.
-The paths are then traced, with the help of a utility method, from the adjacency list to find all possible combinations
+When the command is executed, an adjacency list is formed from the existing activities within the schedule.
+The paths are then traced, with the help of a utility method, from the adjacency list to find all possible combinations of activities such that there are no overlaps between activities.
+The list of paths are then sorted

-is selected.
+by their total cost.
+If there are multiple paths with the same total cost, the one with the most number of activities is selected.
 The existing day is then replaced with a day that contains the new schedule made from the path.

 -